-The total OPEB liability was determined by an actuarial valuation performed as of September 30, 2019 (most recent data available) using the following actuarial methods and assumptions.
+The total OPEB liability at September 30, 2020, as determined by an actuarial valuation performed as of September 30, 2020, was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified.

-Actuarial valuation date September 30, 2019

-Actuarial cost method Entry-age normal

-Inflation 2.50%

-Discount rate 2.66%

-Healthcare cost trend rates 4.50% to 8.00% in Fiscal 2019 based on type of plan

-Asset valuation method N/A
+Actuarial valuation date September 30, 2020 Actuarial cost method Entry-age normal Inflation 2.50% Discount rate 2.21% 4.50% to 8.00% in Healthcare cost trend rates Fiscal 2020 based on type of plan Asset valuation method N/A RP - 2014 Combined Mortality rates Annuitant Table for e.
+Discount Rate males and females f.
+Changes in the Total OPEB Liability

-Mortality rates

-RP - 2014 Combined Annuitant Table for males and females